other Zoom resources …

 - Smart phones

-How to stop that horrible feedback sound?
+How to stop that horrible feedback sound when using two devices?

 What’s actually happening?